BuilderinResidencyTinkerspace/MOMO-AI-Alzheimers-Companion/Weekly-Reports/Week-08.md

 Activities

-●	Integrated hardware and software components into a complete working system
+●	Integrated the hardware and software components.

-●	Tested and refined the end-to-end pipeline
+●Tested the complete voice-based chatbot pipeline.

+●Refined the system based on testing.

-●	Finalised the physical build, including the enclosure
+●Completed the physical assembly.

+●Installed the Raspberry Pi inside the enclosure.

+●Connected the e-Paper display.

 Outcome